harness/developer-hub/docs/chaos-engineering/chaos-faults/vmware/vmware-http-latency.md

 <details>
 <summary>View the uses of the fault</summary>
 <div>
 This fault helps determine how resilient an application is to HTTP latency.
 It helps determine how the system recovers or fetches the responses when there is a delay in accessing the service.
+It simulates latency to specific API services for (or from) a given microservice.
+It also simulates a slow response on specific third party (or dependent) components (or services).
 </div>
 </details>